19sandip/todo_app/README.md

 # todo_app
-This todo app is building of assignment of webalar
+This todo app is building for assignment of webalar